LightCreator1007/LightCreator1007/README.md

 ## Fun Facts

-- My head's a jungle of ideas — I just need time and caffeine to build them
+- My head's a jungle of ideas: I just need time and caffeine to build them
-- **Anime fanatic** — currently working on anime-related projects!
+- **Anime fanatic**: currently working on anime-related projects!
 - Love exploring new technologies and building cool stuff
 - Always reading about the latest in web development
 - Code better with lo-fi beats in the background